kineticdata/kinetic-ui-packages/README.md

 # Space
 The Space bundle is designed to be a launching point for all other Kapps in the system.
-Within the space bundle, you can see a list of discussions you are involved in, access other kapps, update your profile, and browse/update teams.
+Within the space bundle, you can access other kapps, update your profile, and browse/update teams.
 ![Space Screenshot](./screenshot.png)

 ## Space Configuration References